ansys/pyansys-dev-guide/doc/source/guidelines/test_practices.rst

 Functional Testing
 ~~~~~~~~~~~~~~~~~~
 Functional testing should test the Python library using scripts or examples
-that are expected to be excuted by the user.
+that are expected to be executed by the user.
 Unlike unit or integration
 testing, these functional tests are testing the library as a whole by calling
 several methods to accomplish a task.
 These tests should only be run after unit
 and integration testing is complete, and they should be run outside the